Scene Importer#

 The Server path is the URL for the Omniverse Nucleus server.
 The Broadcast Channel Name is the name of the private channel that will be created between the UI and the GIS worker.
 Once established, the UI and GIS worker will communicate exclusively on this channel.
 The server path and broadcast channel name should be the same ones used to start up the channel listener in the GIS container.

 Note: The Broadcast Channel Name must be different from the EM worker broadcast channel name.
-The connection won’t be allowed otherwise.
+The connection will not be allowed otherwise.
 This is to avoid interference when an EM worker and a GIS worker is attached at the same time.

 Once set, click Attach Worker to attach to an available GIS worker.